thunlp/Few-NERD/README.md

 \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* **Updates** \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*

+- 09/03/2022: We have added the training script for supervised training using BERT tagger.
+Run `bash data/download.sh supervised` to download the data, and then run `bash run_supervised.sh`.

 - 01/09/2021: We have modified the results of the supervised setting of Few-NERD in arxiv, thanks for the help of [PedroMLF](https://github.com/PedroMLF).

 - 19/08/2021: **Important💥** In accompany with the released episode data, we have updated the training script.
 Simply add `--use_sampled_data` when running `train_demo.py` to train and test on the released episode data.